emo-bon/emo-bon.github.io/README.md

 **EMO BON bioinformatics**

 Currently, all metagenomics from EMO BON are to be processed through the [MetaGOflow pipeline](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giad078/7321054).
-The outputs from this processing are also stored in our EMO-BON GH.
+The outputs from this processing are also stored in our emobon GH.

 **Navigating this EMO BON data landing page**